nicobermudez/nicobermudez.github.io/_posts/2019-04-23-spice_up_your_rails_application_with_javascript.markdown

 ---
 layout: post
 title:      "Spice up your Rails application with JavaScript"
-date:       2019-04-23 20:20:18 +0000
+date:       2019-04-23 16:20:19 -0400
 permalink:  spice_up_your_rails_application_with_javascript
 ---

+JavaScript is within the Top 5 programming languages to learn, mostly because of its flexibility.
+Any Rails application can benefit tremendously from using JavaScript, adding to the user experience.
+Today, I'll be walking you through how to add some flexibility into your existing Rails application using JavaScript and jQuery.

 ### Set up your dependencies
-First htings first, set up your existing rails app with the proper gems needed.
+First things first, set up your existing rails app with the proper gems needed.
 In your gemfile, add in the ActiveModel Serializer gem, and either jQuery or rails_ujs.

 ```
 gem ‘jquery-rails’